ayushdabra/apple-scab-disease-classification/README.md

 ## 7. Training Details

 <p align="justify">
 The model is trained for 30 epochs, with an initial learning rate of 1.00×10<sup>−2</sup> and a batch size of 16.
 Model checkpoint callback was used to save the best weights after each epoch; the callback monitored validation loss.
 A learning rate scheduler with an exponential rate decay schedule was also used for the training process.
 Early stopping callback was used for stopping the training process when validation loss stopped improving.
 Apart from these, a CSV logger callback was used for writing the results of each epoch to the CSV file.
 The same test set has been used for cross-validation during the model training process.
+To minimize the effect of class imbalance, class weights have been calculated and used while training, so that the model could pay more attention to samples from the under-represented ‘Healthy’ class.
 </p>

 ## 8. Results